Emily has seen what Friedreich's Ataxia did to her father, now she sees it happening in herself. But she keeps a positive outlook.

 I’m in school to become a licensed sex therapist.
 Therapists do a lot of talking, so the slurred speech stage of this disease is frightening.
 I just choose not to focus on it since there is no cure.
 Even worse with FA, is that my body will slowly degenerate like my father’s did while my mind stays completely intact.
 As brutal as this rare disease is, it doesn’t affect women as harshly as men.
 Maybe there’s hope for me in that.

 I can’t change my genetics.
 FA is a fatal disease.
-I believe that progress will be made in my lifetime that can help many others who are currently struggling and will suffer from this … even if it cannot save me.
+Progress will be made that can help many others who are currently struggling from this, even if it cannot save me.

-Since being diagnosed I’ve actually been living my life more fully.
+I’ve been living my life more fully since I’ve been diagnosed.
 I am incredibly active with my children, volunteer in the community, and have traveled to Europe; I cross-off and update my bucket list every year.
 I no longer live in fear of my tomorrow.
 My genetics may be out of my control, but my outlook isn’t.

 Emily Myers is from southern West Virginia.
 She is a mother of two kids and a social work major.
 Emily conducts homeless outreach on the south side of Columbus and volunteers as Cat in the Hat for the local children’s hospital.
 She has been a fine art model for the last three years and models for many local artists groups in Columbus, OH.